voelkerb/smartmeter/docu/README_Firmware_Cmds.md

   * Default: _false_
   * Request ```<numSamples>``` using the command: ```{"cmd":"reqSamples","samples":<numSamples>}```
     * ```<numSamples>```: long, must be between 10 and 2000
-    * NOTE: In order for the command to work, the [smartmeter] must be sampling and during the sampling command ```flowCtr``` must have been set to _true_!
+    * NOTE: In order for the command to work, the [SmartMeter] must be sampling and during the sampling command ```flowCtr``` must have been set to _true_!

 * ```<time>``` (optional):
   * Unix timestamp at which sampling should be started.
 The timestamp must be in the future more than 500ms but is not allowed to be further in time then 20s.
   * NOTE: This can be used to start sampling with multiple devices at an exact point in time.
 Sampling further starts at a positive voltage zero crossing.
-Therewith, smartmeters at the same phase are synchronized within 1/f<sub>L</sub> with f<sub>L</sub> being the grid line frequency.
+Therewith, SmartMeters at the same phase are synchronized within 1/f<sub>L</sub> with f<sub>L</sub> being the grid line frequency.
   * Default: Sampling is started immediately

 * ```[<slot>,<slots>]``` (optional):